Neutral / cushion / high arch

 The KOA TR is a lightweight trail running shoe that caters to the foot with neutral pronation.
 It provides the foot with a secure fit, and the shoe technologies allow for a locked-down feel.
 The oblique toe box results in a wider toe room, so while the length runs true to size, runners with a high-volume foot will also appreciate this shoe.
 Width profiles are available in D – Medium for men and B – Medium for women.

-Using the PWR TRAC outsole, the KOA TR is engineered to adapt to various terrain types with its excellent traction and durability.
+Using the PWRTRAC outsole, the KOA TR is engineered to adapt to various terrain types with its excellent traction and durability.
 It offers enough grip to keep the foot secure, even on the most uneven surfaces.
+The PWRTRAC is also utilized in the outsole of the Saucony Peregrine 8 for traction and durability.

 The outsole also includes a more versatile lower lug pattern that provides extra grip, thus making it more effective on both hard surfaces and uneven terrain.
 Although quite minimal, the 3.5 mm lugs make running easier because they allow the sole to roll smoothly, keeping the runner sure-footed no matter the terrain.
 They are made from a sticky rubber compound that is capable of handling sloppy and muddy conditions.